Jacob Leisler: Early life

-Leisler was born in Frankfurt am Main, Germany, in March 1640, the son of Calvinist French Reformed minister Jacob Victorian Leisler.
+Leisler was born in the village of Bockenheim (now a part of Frankfurt am Main, Germany, then the Holy Roman Empire), in March 1640, the son of Calvinist French Reformed minister Jacob Victorian Leisler.
 After his father's death in 1651, Leisler was sent to military school.

 He went to New Amsterdam (later New York) in 1660 as a soldier in the service of the Dutch West India Company.
 Leaving the company's employ soon after his arrival, Leisler engaged in the lucrative fur trade and tobacco trade and became a wealthy man.
 New York tax records from 1676 list Leisler as the third wealthiest man in the city.

 In 1674, Leisler was one of the administrators of a forced loan imposed by Anthony Colve.
 While residing in Albany in 1676, Leisler engaged in a theological dispute with the Rev. Nicholas van Rensselaer, who had been appointed to the Reformed pulpit by James, Duke of York (later King King James II).
 His finances and reputation both suffered from this encounter, as he and fellow dissenter Jacob Milborne were forced to pay all the costs of a lawsuit they had initiated in the dispute.
-While on a voyage to Europe in 1678, he was captured by Moorish pirates, and was compelled to pay a ransom of 2,050 pieces of eight to obtain his freedom.
+While on a voyage to Europe in 1678, Leisler was captured by Moorish pirates.
+He was forced to pay a ransom of 2,050 pieces of eight to obtain his freedom.

 Leisler had endeared himself to the common people by befriending a family of French Huguenots who had been landed on Manhattan island.
 They were so destitute that a public tribunal had decided they should be sold into slavery to pay their ship charges.
 Leisler prevented the sale by purchasing the freedom of the widowed mother and son before the sale could be held.
 French Huguenots were arriving in New York as refugees from religious persecution by Catholics in France.
 Under Thomas Dongan's administration in 1683, Leisler was appointed one of the judges, or "commissioners," of the court of admiralty in New York, a justice of the peace for New York City and County, and a militia captain.